If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Escitalopram and citalopram are both selective serotonin reuptake inhibitors, usually shortened to SSRIs.
 Given how closely they are related, they share a long list of features.

-- They work the same way, by slowing the reuptake of serotonin so more of it stays available between nerve cells.
+• They work the same way, by slowing the reuptake of serotonin so more of it stays available between nerve cells.
+Reuptake is the normal process by which a cell reabsorbs the serotonin it has released.

-- Both have a dose-related effect on the QT interval, a measure of heart rhythm.
+• Both have a dose-related effect on the QT interval, a measure of the timing of the heart's electrical cycle.

-- Both have been available as inexpensive generics for years.
+• Both come as tablets and as an oral solution, and both have been available as inexpensive generics for years.

 How they differ